the end-stopped line

 Twists like a crooked pin.” (….)

 Notice, in the second stanza above, how the first four lines are end-stopped, emphasizing and slowing down the verse with a kind of childlike, mother goose-ish feel.
 Then notice how, when the street lamp speaks, the lines are enjambed and the verse has the feeling of spaciousness.
 The voice feels different.
-The effect is accomplished both through enjambment and the lack of rhyme.
+The effect is accomplished both through enjambment and the lack of a recognizable rhyme scheme.

 It’s an effect, however, that the vast majority of free verse poets are unaware of or have chosen to ignore.
 The result is that their poetry is nothing more than lineated prose.
 While their lines may be end-stopped or enjambed, the effect feels completely arbitrary.